iassc badge and pmi badge

 Skills required in Data Science

-A few skills required in data Science
+A few skills required in data science are

-• Coding skills like Python, Java C/C++ etc.
+- Coding skills like Python, Java C/C++, etc.

 Tools used in Data Science